Molecular organization of eukaryotic chromosome:

 For more detail on DNA replication read the article: The General process of DNA replication

-We had discussed earlier that the only linker DNA can be digested with the nuclease and the DNA in histone core assembly is protected by nuclease activity.
+We had discussed earlier that only the linker DNA can be digested with the nuclease and the DNA in histone core assembly remains protected by nuclease activity.
 This function is served by the H1 histone protein.

 The H1 Histone binds to the DNA in two distinct regions.
 The one end of the H1 histone binds near the linker DNA and another end of H1 binds in the middle of the 147bp DNA of nucleosome assembly, asymmetrically.